-Checkbook Self-Directed Solo 401k Plans, also known as a Checkbook QRP, provide a great feature that can be leveraged in so many ways: A Checkbook Solo 401k Loan.
+QRPs & Checkbook Self-Directed Solo 401k Plans, also known as Checkbook QRPs, provide a great feature that can be leveraged in so many ways: A Checkbook QRP & Solo 401k Loan.
 The loan proceeds can be used to finance anything you’d like and the interest payments are made to yourself in the form additional deposits to your tax-sheltered QRP.
 Think of it as a QRP line of credit, requiring no bank underwriting, credit checks, or paperwork processing.

-Can I borrow money from my Self-Directed Solo 401k Plan?
+Can I borrow money from my Self-Directed Solo 401k Plan or QRP?

 Yes, you can take a loan from your Checkbook Solo 401K Plan – provided you adhere to the IRS rules and that such loan is permitted by your Solo 401K Plan Documents.
 You must follow the rules for Solo 401(k) loan limits, Solo 401(k) loan interest rates, and Solo 401K loan repayment schedule.